 Diamond specifications are graded using the 4C model;

 1st “C” - Cut grade: This refers to the quality of the polishing and manufacturing of the diamond.
 Cut is the most important of the 4C’s - Very Good (VG) or Excellent Cut (EX) is non-negotiable.
 Poorly-cut diamonds look bland and unappealing.
 (Further reading here)

 2nd “C” - Colour: Expressed as an alphabet letter ranging from D (whitest of white) to Z (prominently yellow or brown).
 When surveyed 60% ladies prefer a diamond that looks "white".
 If you stick to “I” colour or higher (D-I) - that’s anyone’s white.
 Tip (more tips here): J and K colours appear surprisingly high to 95% of people.
 Come and take a look!
 Most diamond colour charts on the internet are horrible.
 This is the most accurate I could find;

 3rd “C” - Clarity: This refers to the amount/grade of impurities in a diamond.
 Seeing a tiny impurity in a stone bugs 34% of ladies.
 If your female counterpart isn’t too fussy “SI1 and better” is your line.
 If she’s (can I say "fussy"?) very particular, has OCD, the diamond is larger than 1ct or you just don’t want to take a gamble stick to “VS2 and better”.
 They will be 100% eye-clean.
 Clarity charts are also quite misleading on the internet.
 This is the most accurate depiction - but still exagerated;

 Fluorescence is mostly a non-event, BUT it can make a diamond appear milky or cloudy.
-Ensure your choice is crystal clear before swiping your card.
+We go out of our way to ensure all our diamonds are crystal clear.

 To browse our current diamond recommendations and specials you can visit: http://content.poggenpoel.com/diamondspecials